What is Content ID?

 - Monetizing the video by running ads against it

 - Muting the audio that matches their music

 - Or even blocking a whole video from being viewed

-AdRev (and other companies such as Audiam, TuneCore, etc) are YouTube Partner platforms that use the Content ID system to manage and administer this copyrighted content on behalf of content owners.
+YouTube Partner platforms use the Content ID system to manage and administer this copyrighted content on behalf of content owners.
+They include AdRev, HAAWK/Identifyy, SourceAudio, Audiam, TuneCore and EliteAlliance.
 They, in turn, provide users with various information such as which videos their content is used in, tracking of unauthorized uses, viewership reports, and distribution of any monetization earnings.